Katherin4u/PinThis/README.md

 # Pin-It

  Pin-it is a clone of Pinterest, all about anime, you are able to browse and look for anything related to anime.
-The user can post and comment as well as search for anything that they are specifically looking for.
+The user can post and comment as well as search for anything that they are specifically looking for. they are also able to save posts of their liking.

  * https://pin-it.onrender.com/